 1.1 Exponents and Powers

-Our present introduction to the logarithm continues with a review of the operation of raising a number to a power.
-For example, let’s continue with the simple operation of multiplying the number 2 with itself some \(p\) number of times.
+We will continue our discussion with a more modern description of logarithms than that used originally by Napier.
+Our present introduction continues with a review of the operation of raising a number to a power.
+For example, let’s continue with our simple operation of multiplying the number 2 with itself some \(p\) number of times.
 We call this “raising” 2 to the power of \(p\), written “\(2^p.\)” If \(p\) =2, then we say that the square of 2 , or 2 to the power 2, is \(2^2\) = \(2\times 2\) = 4.
 For \(p = 3\), the cube of 2, or 2 to the power 3, is \(2^3\) = \(2\times 2\times 2\) = 8.
 Clearly 2 to the first power (\(p=1\)) is simply \(2^1\) = 2.
 For completeness we must also define the operation of 2 to the power zero; if \(2^2\) is half of \(2^3\), and \(2^1\) is half of \(2^2\), then \(2^0\) is half of \(2^1.\); and half of two is just one.
 Thus, for \(p=0\), two to the power zero is \(2^0\) = 1.
 (In fact, by the same argument, any real number to the power of zero is equal to one.)

 Let’s plot the results of taking \(2^p\) for the values of \(p=0,1,2,3,4,5\):